RosettaCommons/documentation/structure_prediction/helical-bundle-predict.md

 ![Energy funnel from 500 samples](2ND2_helical_bundle_predict_energy_funnel.png)

-The lowest-energy sample (shown in orange, below) had topology closely resembling the native structure (shown in cyan):
+The lowest-energy sample (shown in orange, below) had topology closely resembling the native structure (shown in cyan), and the correct disulphide connectivity was found:

 ![Prediction in orange, design in cyan.
 Lowest-energy sample shown.](2ND2_helical_bundle_predict_structure.png)